bendres24/recovery_scripts/README.md

 # recovery_scripts
 These Python scripts apply methods of statistical analysis to digital images to recover damaged content.
-I developed them working with ChatGPT and on a Mac using Python's IDLE Shell.
-They have been written to work with 8- and 16-bit tiff images.
+I developed them working with ChatGPT and continue to tinker with them to add flexibility and features.
+They've been written to run on a Mac using Python's IDLE Shell.
+While the alternative color space script works with JPGs and TIFFs, the others work with 8- and/or 16-bit TIFFs.
+I have written these scripts for smaller sets of data.
+Feel free to edit them any way you wish, whether to mesh with your workflow or enhance/extend them.
+If the ladder, please email me at bill.endres@ou.edu.
+I'm curious to hear about your efforts.

 To run the scripts, make sure that the necessary python libraries are installed.
 Normally, I install them through Mac's Terminal (press COMMAND+spacebar, type Terminal in the Spotlight Search and hit return.